yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 This is the final step before the handoff.
 I have to configure a continuous delivery pipeline to make sure the product is packaged and deployed in [one click]({% pst 2015/jun/2015-06-08-deadly-sins-software-project %}).
-This is a very important&mdash;critically important&mdash;step.
+This is a very important---critically important---step.
 Without it, everything done before and the piece of software itself is just a collection of files.
 A piece of software is a product when it is packagable and deployable in one click.